-“Just the FAQs, Ma’am”.
-Because there are so many questions regarding learning to dance, here are the basics that you need to know about ballroom dance lessons.
+“Just the FAQs, Ma’am.”
+Because there are so many questions, here are some basic things that you need to know about ballroom dance lessons.

 When I meet someone and tell them I teach ballroom dancing, the never-fail response is, “Oh, I’ve always wanted to learn to dance.
 It looks like so much fun!”
 Indeed it is.